This course will consist of 4 modules, presented over a five-week period. Topics covered include:

-Eur 5,000 covering accommodation, ,course delivery materials, all bench fees, use of university facilities, participation in field trips and social programme organised as part of the course.
+US$6000, covering accommodation, daily allowance for meals, course delivery materials, all bench fees, use of university facilities, participation in field trips and social programme organised as part of the course.

 Limited scholarships covering fully or in part the expenses of the course are available.

 The course will be held at the University of Malta.
-Participants will be accommodated in a residence situated within walking distance from University.
+Partipants will be accomodated in a residence situated within walking distance from University

 The IOI Malta Course forms part of IOI-OceanLearn, the system-wide programme for the coordination, delivery, quality assurance and development of global partnerships for the International Ocean Institute’s capacity building activities